 As I explained to my brother, just about everything you see that did not grow by itself, was built or made by men.
 Certainly, many things were made by women, clothing, for example (although even much of that is being made by men), but also the tools with which clothing is being made were designed and made by men, too.

 Look out of the window.
 Everything that did not grow by itself has been designed, engineered and made by men: your car, the roads it travels on, the materials both are made from — all made or produced by men.
 The trailer you live in, the materials it was built with, the tools to work those materials, the mining that was done to produce some of the raw materials for the construction materials, all made by men.
+Just have a closer look, virtually all of the things you see in these photos were not merely man-made but designed, engineered and constructed by men.

 Men have two hands, and so do women.
 I won’t run down the good things that women do with their hands, no more so than I wish anyone to forget or make light of what men do with their hands.
 Let’s not forget that men use their hands for far more than holding remote controls and their genitals.
+You are a woman.
+The comforts you have at home and at work are man-made, by the two hands of each man who made them possible and made it possible for you to commute between home and work.

 However, men’s work comes at a terrible cost.
 Men’s lives are on average ten percent shorter than women’s lives.
 That is mostly because men’s work kills far more men (e. g.: about 100,000 men — and no women — died throughout the world in mining accidents during the last century) than women’s work kills women.